krupeshkotecha/ContactApp_Evolent/README.md

 # How to execute application
 * Clone project on your local.
-* move to the ContactApp folder and click on "ContactApp - Shortcut"
+* Move to the "ContactApp" folder and click on "ContactApp - Shortcut" to execute application

 # Languages & tools
 * #### HTML